filrak/vsf/docs/rfc/api-client.md

 ### Initialization with `setup()`

-With this method we can setup global configuration for every request.
-You can pass every `axios.create()` ([ref](https://github.com/axios/axios#axioscreateconfig)) option here.
+API Client should expose `setup()` method to setup axios configuraion (([axios.create()](https://github.com/axios/axios#axioscreateconfig)).

-API Client ships with default configuration that can be overwritten by the user (so usually the only thing you add is `baseURL`)
+API Client should have default, most optimal configuration setted up out of the box so the only thing that needs to be overwritten by the user is `baseUrl` property.

-**NOTE** Not certain yet
-There is also `resolvers` object letting users modify every axios request to VS API.
-Every resolver is in a form of [axios request](https://github.com/axios/axios#request-config).

-**Examples**

-**NOTE** `setup()` is needed only if you want to use API Client standalone.
-For Nuxt apps those options are hoisted into Nuxt config.
+**Example of usage**

-Setting up application just with `baseURL`
+Setting up application just with `baseURL`:

 ```js
 setup({
   baseURL: 'https://some-domain.com/api/'
 })
 ```
-Setting up advanced configuration and overriding (for future versions)
+Setting up advanced configuration:

 ```js
 setup({